CBRNE - Vomiting Agents - Dm, Da, Dc Clinical Presentation

 History

-• A history of exposure to an aerosolized substance that resulted in ophthalmic and pulmonary irritation and then progressed to nausea, vomiting, abdominal cramps, and headache suggests exposure to a vomiting agent.
+A history of exposure to an aerosolized substance that resulted in ophthalmic and pulmonary irritation and then progressed to nausea, vomiting, abdominal cramps, and headache suggests exposure to a vomiting agent.
+In the early phases of an emergency response, the toxin's identity would be unknown and the history misleading and inaccurate.

-• Overwhelming emotions in some patients, rescuers, and hospital staff are likely to cause acute anxiety reactions and mass psychogenic illness.
+Fear, anxiety, and mistrust are likely to affect victims, emergency responders, bystanders, and the entire community after such an incident.
+Overwhelming emotions in some patients, rescuers, and hospital staff are likely to cause acute anxiety reactions and mass psychogenic illness.
 Patients truly suffering from vomiting-agent poisoning and those suffering from mass psychogenic illness would be difficult to separate, because the symptoms are similar.
-Patients with either condition may complain of nausea, vomiting, diarrhea, headache, tearing, dizziness, chest tightness, and shortness of breath.
+Patients with either condition may complain of the following:

-• Because differentiating mass hysteria from a true vomiting-agent poisoning may be difficult, treat all patients experiencing symptoms as true toxic emergencies.
+Because differentiating mass hysteria from a true vomiting-agent poisoning may be difficult, treat all patients experiencing symptoms as true toxic emergencies.
 The potential exists for patients with mass psychogenic illness to overwhelm the entire emergency response system and hinder timely treatment of those with true toxic emergencies.

 Physical

 The signs and symptoms encountered in a person exposed to a vomiting agent may vary.
 Factors that determine clinical effects include the amount of the agent encountered and the route of exposure.
-Depending on these variables, the progression of signs and symptoms can range from mild mucosal irritation to cardiovascular collapse and death.
+Depending on those variables, the progression of signs and symptoms can range from mild mucosal irritation to cardiovascular collapse and death.
 The following list constitutes findings that may be noted on physical examination following exposure to vomiting agents:

 • Eye - Conjunctival injection, tearing, and blepharospasm